Completed in 1895, for George Washington Vanderbilt II (1862-1914)

 .
 In 1930, America was in the grips of the Great Depression and the City of Asheville asked the Cecils if they would open the house to the public in the hope that it would increase tourism.
 They willingly obliged, though as it was still their home they kept certain areas private.
 Later, during World War II, priceless treasures from the National Gallery of Art in Washington DC were stored at Biltmore.The Pink-Heiress

 In 1932, Cornelia

 was the same age as the century and life in the country in the midst of the Depression was proving dull for an heiress with a trust fund of $50 million.
 Leaving her mother and husband to manage the estate, she took off for the bright lights of Manhattan under the premise of studying art.
-Two years later, she was in Paris (never to return to the States again), where she divorced her husband, dyed her pink and changed her name to "Nilcha"!
+Two years later, she was in Paris (never to return to the States), where she divorced her husband, dyed her hair pink and changed her name to "Nilcha"!
 In the late 1940s, she found love in England, marrying the former aide-de-camp to the Governor-General of Canada and living between London and their farm outside Oxford.
 After his death she married once more before her own in 1976.Carrying on Today